| |

 |

-Floatation Tanks can fall into a gray zone, so far
+| Floatation Tanks fall into a gray zone, so far

-as the proper sanitizing requirements, especially,
+as proper sanitizing requirements, especially,

 if used commercially.
 In spite of the high